matanelg/Socket/README.md

 ### Step 2
 On the other computer open Snake Game Client Side.exe and input the same ip address and port like you did in step one.

+<span style="color: red">Be aware the apps will only work for Windows users.</span>.

-​Please note that on both computers you will need to authorize access to the executable files through the firewall.
+​<span style="color: red">Please note that on both computers you will need to authorize access to the executable files through the firewall.</span>.

 ## Performance